frankymacster/category-theory-graphviz/algebraic-structure.md

   "topological space" -> "Kolmogorov space" [label="for every pair of distinct points of X,\nat least one of them has a neighborhood not containing the other", href="https://en.wikipedia.org/wiki/Kolmogorov_space"]
   "Kolmogorov space" -> "T1 space" [label="for every pair of distinct points,\neach has a neighborhood not containing the other point", href="https://en.wikipedia.org/wiki/T1_space"]
-  "Kolmogorov space" -> "Hausdorff space" [label="for any two distinct points\nthere exist neighbourhoods of each\nwhich are disjoint from each other", href="https://en.wikipedia.org/wiki/Hausdorff_space"]
+  "T1 space" -> "Hausdorff space" [label="for any two distinct points\nthere exist neighbourhoods of each\nwhich are disjoint from each other", href="https://en.wikipedia.org/wiki/Hausdorff_space"]
   "Hausdorff space" -> "Urysohn space" [label="any two distinct points can be separated by closed neighborhoods", href="https://en.wikipedia.org/wiki/Urysohn_and_completely_Hausdorff_spaces"]
   "Urysohn space" -> "completely Hausdorff space" [label="any two distinct points can be separated by a continuous function", href="https://en.wikipedia.org/wiki/Urysohn_and_completely_Hausdorff_spaces"]
   "completely Hausdorff space" -> "regular space" [label="every closed subset C of X\nand a point p not contained in C\nadmit non-overlapping open neighborhoods", href="https://en.wikipedia.org/wiki/Regular_space"]